alexminyoungpark/Numpy-Neural-Network/README.md

 just set loss as 0, and back propagating using inversed matrix

 #### result
-85.34% accuracy without gradient descent, only one forward propagation w/ only one layer yay<br>
+85.34% accuracy w/ only one layer, no gradient descent, one propagation yay!<br>
 ![acc_without gradient_descent](img1.png)

+#### goal
+want model to make matrix if it's needed (if accr is not enough).

 #### blocker
 wanna make a two layer model (first output size 128, second output size 10) without doing gradient descent<br>